Gaming Evolution to Eve-Online from BBC Micro to PC

 Wing Commander Privateer

-After I finished playing Privateer (once I had all the money in the universe, the fastest and strongest ship, and completed all the quests) there was an empty void.
+There was an empty void after I finished playing Privateer (once I had all the money in the universe, the fastest and strongest ship, and completed all the quests).
 Nothing else was around to fill it.
-Privateer II was a poor effort and didn't follow the same gameplay, Elite 3 was also a failure.
-I had to wait a long time for the next "Space Trader" game.
+Privateer II was a poor effort and didn't follow the same gameplay; Elite 3 was also a failure.
+I had to wait long for the next "Space Trader" game.

 Freelancer

-I had to wait until 2003 before I could get back to space trading, but it was worth the wait.
+I had to wait until 2003 before returning to space trading, but it was worth the wait.
 Freelancer was a space trading and combat simulation game from Microsoft.
 While the game featured open-ended gameplay, it was closely tied to the main plot.
-In between storyline missions, you are free to do whatever you want, be it exploration, trading, mining, mercenary work, piracy or working for the police.
-The problem with Freelancer was that once you had completed the story, there wasn't much left.
+Between storyline missions, you can do whatever you want: exploration, trading, mining, mercenary work, piracy or working for the police.
+The problem with Freelancer was that there wasn't much left once you had completed the story.
 Just more of the same.
 And it now seems like the space trading and combat simulator has ceased to be.

 Microsoft Freelancer